We've collected a list of frequently asked questions to help you with your transition to GSAS.

 Are visiting fellows offered office space in their affiliated department or desk space in the library?

 In general, office space is extremely limited, with only a few departments providing offices to visiting fellows.
-However, you may request a study carrel at Widener Library by submitting a Widener Carrel Request Form.
+However, you may request a study carrel at Widener Library.
 Carrels are free of charge and are assigned on a yearly basis.

 Are visiting fellows offered laboratory space?